Getting an MES at Evergreen

-- Explore the intersection of environmental science, politics and economics in the Pacific Northwest through the required core sequence.
+- Explore the ecological, economical, political, social, and cultural impacts of various environmental challenges through the required core sequence.

-- Develop specialized skills in ecology, energy/climate change, and sustainable communities with electives.
+- Develop specialized skills in a wide variety of environmental subjects with electives.

 - Research an environmental issue of your choice while completing your thesis.